 HOW TO BOOK A FROGTALK: simply email your request to the Frogwatch education officer @ firstname.lastname@example.org.

 Cost: $250 per visit.

 To supplement our frog talks, we have have developed a wide range of teacher-guided activities and lesson plans suitable for primary school aged children.
-These can be accessed with a presentation, or can be viewed online.
-The full program can also be found in the Australian Sustainable Schools Initiative teaching resource kit.
+These can be accessed with a presentation, or can be viewed online on our Teachers resource page.
+The full program can also be found in the Actsmart Schools program

 This program focuses on the needs and threats of our local threatened and endangered frogs and learning outcomes will be greatly enhanced by students caring for the animal(s).